Mars attacks? Prank calls about space aliens flood new ICE hotline

 McCoy said that wait times were over 20 minutes and that the line crashed Thursday morning.

-ICE spokesperson Bryan Cox said the hotline did not crash but confirmed to NBC News that the office received alien-related prank calls.
-He said additional operators will be added if future data reveals long wait times.
+ICE spokesman Bryan Cox said the hotline did not crash, but he confirmed to NBC News that the office received alien-related prank calls.
+He said additional operators will be added if future data reveal long wait times.

-Asked why he opposes the new office, McCoy said resources for victims of crime already exist, but the Trump administration is highlighting offenses committed by immigrants in order to advance his "long attack" against the community.
+Asked why he opposes the new office, McCoy said that resources for victims of crime already exist but that the Trump administration is highlighting offenses committed by immigrants to advance President Donald Trump's "long attack" against the community.

 McCoy's ultimate goal, he said, is to disband the office entirely.